Skip to main content

 What algorithms does Lunatask use for encryption?

-Lunatask uses a combination of Curve25519, XSalsa20, and Poly1305, together with argon2id as a key derivation function.
-To ensure there are no implementation mistakes, encryption is delegated to an open-source NaCl networking and cryptography library – specifically this independently audited implementation (GitHub).
+Lunatask uses Curve25519, XSalsa20, and Poly1305, together with argon2id as a key derivation function.
+To ensure there are no implementation mistakes, encryption is delegated to an open-source NaCl networking and cryptography library – specifically this independently audited implementation.
 Where client-side encryption is not possible (i.e. when using server-side integrations), server-side encryption is done using Ruby bindings for libsodium.

 What about server-side integrations?